ColinRitman/xfgwin/README.md

 - **[Winterfell by Meta](https://github.com/facebook/winterfell)**: cryptographic primitives and STARK implementation patterns

-## 🧑‍💻 Joining the Citadel
+## 🧑‍💻 Join the Citadel

 We welcome new maesters to xfgwin!
-Please see Archmæster or our [How to become a mæster](https://github.com/ColinRitman/xfgwin/pulls) for details.
+Please see Archmæster or [How to become a mæster](https://github.com/usexfg) for details.
 ## 🔗 Links

 - [Repository](https://github.com/ColinRitman/xfgwin)